aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 1. **Save your changes** to the */website/src/index.js* file.

 1. Now that we've imported the Amplify and configured the Amplify library, we need to update our application's code to sign-up users using Amplify and Cognito User Pools by finding and replacing the following methods within the */website/src/auth/SignUp.js* file with the code below **then save your changes**.

+	> You only need to replace these two methods.
+The rest of the SignUp.js file should not be modified.

 	```
 	async onSubmitForm(e) {